 A group of plaintiff attorneys filed a petition with the Judicial Panel for Multidistrict Litigation (JPML) on September 24, 2020 to transfer the ParaGard IUD lawsuits to the United States District Court for the Central District of California for pretrial consolidation and coordination.

 The petition notes that there are currently 55 lawsuits pending in 29 different judicial districts across the United States and that a multidistrict litigation (MDL) is relevant due to how similar the cases are.
-The lawsuits are claiming that the IUD devices were defectively designed and manufactured, and that the manufacturer Teva Pharmaceuticals failed to warn that the device could break during removal and failed to warn of the device’s potential negative side effects.
-The petition states that “in this instance, transfer, coordination and consolidation is appropriate because many common questions of fact and law exist, including but not limited to the following: whether ParaGard was defectively designed; whether the ParaGard lots at issue contained manufacturing defects; whether ParaGard was marketed with an adequate label; whether Defendants conducted adequate pharmacovigilance of ParaGard; and whether Defendants engaged in negligent conduct resulting in Plaintiffs’ injuries.”
-The JPML will consider an argument from parties involved during a hearing session scheduled for December 3, 2020 in San Antonio, Texas.
+The lawsuits are claiming that the IUD devices were defectively designed and manufactured and that the manufacturer Teva Pharmaceuticals failed to warn that the device could break during removal and failed to warn of the device’s potential negative side effects.
+The petition states that “in this instance, transfer, coordination, and consolidation is appropriate because many common questions of fact and law exist, including but not limited to the following: whether ParaGard was defectively designed; whether the ParaGard lots at issue contained manufacturing defects; whether ParaGard was marketed with an adequate label; whether Defendants conducted adequate pharmacovigilance of ParaGard; and whether Defendants engaged in negligent conduct resulting in Plaintiffs’ injuries.”
+The JPML will consider an argument from parties involved during a hearing session scheduled for December 3, 2020, in San Antonio, Texas.

 GoldenbergLaw Can Help

-The Minnesota Defective Medical Device Attorneys at GoldenbergLaw have over thirty years of experience representing victims who have been harmed by a defective medical device.
+The Minnesota Defective Medical Device Attorneys at GoldenbergLaw has over thirty years of experience representing victims who have been harmed by a defective medical device.
 Contact us today and leave the sleepless nights to us.